17 Surprising Cinco de Mayo Facts You Never Knew

 The first Cinco de Mayo celebration

-Historians believe that the first Cinco de Mayo celebrations were held by Mexican-Americans living in California during the American Civil War, and were not so much “celebrations” as political rallies held for the purpose of generating support for Mexico during the Franco-Mexican War, according to this report by Time on how to celebrate Cinco de Mayo in a historically accurate way.
+Historians believe that the first Cinco de Mayo celebrations were held by Mexican-Americans living in California during the American Civil War.
+It was not so much "celebrations" as political rallies held for the purpose of generating support for Mexico during the Franco-Mexican War, according to this report by Time on how to celebrate Cinco de Mayo in a historically accurate way.

-In the 1980s, beer companies, particularly Corona, recognized there were profits to be made on Cinco de Mayo through selling beer to the rising Latino population in the United States, according to Latina: “Through a series of well-received advertisements, Corona helped transform Cinco de Mayo into an all-day happy hour celebration, encouraging the growing Mexican and Mexican-American population to celebrate their heritage on May 5th by purchasing Mexican beer.”
-Corona still spends massive amounts of money on Cinco de Mayo-related advertising, and drinking Mexican beer is one of the great Cinco de Mayo traditions to try this year.
+In the 1980s, beer companies, particularly Corona, recognized there were profits to be made on Cinco de Mayo through selling beer to the rising Latino population in the United States.
+"Through a series of well-received advertisements, Corona helped transform Cinco de Mayo into an all-day happy hour celebration, encouraging the growing Mexican and Mexican-American population to celebrate their heritage on May 5 by purchasing Mexican beer," according to Latina.

-Cinco de Mayo became an official U.S. holiday in 2005, when the U.S. Congress declared it as such and called upon the President of the United States to issue a proclamation that Americans could observe the day by celebrating Mexican-American heritage with “appropriate ceremonies and activities.”
-It is now customary for the U.S. President to host a Cinco de Mayo reception at the White House, complete with folklórico dancers, according to Latina.
+Cinco de Mayo became an official U.S. holiday in 2005 when the U.S. Congress declared it as such and called upon the president of the United States to issue a proclamation that Americans could observe the day by celebrating Mexican-American heritage with "appropriate ceremonies and activities."
+It is now customary for the president to host a Cinco de Mayo reception at the White House, complete with folklórico dancers, according to Latina.
 Find out the history behind another holiday that falls during the fifth month: What is May Day?

 Cinco de Mayo's historical relevance to the United States